-Luan Pham discusses his early experiences as a language learner and how they led to his PhD research on the role of emotion in language learning.
+Luan Pham's PhD research investigates the role of emotion in language learning.

 Journey to PhD study